Could German police's Zelenskyy leak jeopardize the trip? – DW – 05/03/2023

 Police confirmed a trip to Germany by Ukraine's President Volodymyr Zelenskyy this month.
 But such plans are usually kept under wraps.
 One German outlet now cites Kyiv as saying it's furious and considering its options.

-It began with a story in Wednesday's print edition of the Berliner Zeitung (BZ) citing unnamed Berlin police sources as confirming the visit.
+It began with a story in Wednesday's print edition of the Berliner Zeitung (BZ) citing an unnamed Berlin police source as confirming the visit.
 Most other major national publications soon followed, either using BZ's information or often obtaining more of their own.

 Reports soon turned their attention to further details — like which precise Berlin hotel the president would stay in and the various security measures being implemented, details we will intentionally not publish here.